dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 {% include image.html name="silicon-valley-bank.jpg" %}

 There is a certain ethic embedded in Bitcoin, and it is this ethic that forms the cornerstone of the memes we see emerge and propagate.
-If I had to sum it up in one phrase, it would be this one: \"[You shall not steal.](https://dergigi.com/cryptography)\" If I had to sum it up in one number, it would be, of course, 21 million.
+If I had to sum it up in one phrase, it would be this one: \"[You shall not steal.][cryptography]" If I had to sum it up in one number, it would be, of course, 21 million.

+[cryptography]: {{ '/cryptography' | absolute_url }}

 The motivation behind the creation of Bitcoin is undoubtedly political, as \"chancellor on brink of second bailout for banks\" and various